Skellefte River

 The Skellefte River (Skellefteälven or Skellefte älv; Seldutiedno; Syöldateiednuo) is a river in northern Sweden; one of the major Norrland rivers.

-Geographically, it starts in the Norrbotten County, also known as the Swedish Lappland province where it drains the lakes Hornavan, Uddjaur and Storavan near Arjeplog; then goes south-east into Västerbotten County, passing through the town Skellefteå (which has given it its name), and finally discharging in the Gulf of Bothnia, in the Västerbotten province.
+Geographically, it starts in Norrbotten County in the Swedish province Lappland, where it drains the lakes Hornavan, Uddjaur and Storavan near Arjeplog.
+Then, it goes south-east into Västerbotten County, passing through the town Skellefteå (which has given it its name), and finally discharging in the Gulf of Bothnia, in the province of Västerbotten.
+There are several tributaries to the river, with the largest ones named: Malån, Petikån, Finnforsån, Bjurån and Klintforsån.

 It is one of the major northern Swedish rivers, with a length of 410 kilometers.
-Like many large northern rivers, it has been cultivated for water power.
+Like many large northern rivers, it produces hydor power with some fifteen power stations.

-There are several tributaries to the river, with the largest ones named: Malån, Petikån, Finnforsån, Bjurån and Klintforsån.

 Salmons and trouts are being put out to compensate for the water power plants, and the river and its tributary are all popular destinations for fishers.
-Especially popular is the town Skellefteå, known as "Fishing in City".